div0ky/sanitize/README.md

 Sanitizes a last name by:
 - Removing suffixes (Jr., Sr., Esq.)
+- Handling slash-separated names as distinct last names (e.g., "Smith/Jones")
-- Converting multiple names to use "&" (e.g., "Thompson and Wilson" → "Thompson & Wilson")
+- Converting "and" to "&" in compound names (e.g., "Thompson and Wilson" → "Thompson & Wilson")
 - Applying proper capitalization
 - Returns 'Unknown' if input is empty or only whitespace